 Set the value of the

-variable to a reduced number of nodes in the cluster. -
+q_node_countvariable to a lower number of nodes. -

 Set the value of the